June 20, 2019

 The Return of the Helmet

-Another debutant at a design show this year marked a return for a product that appeared to have been consigned to the dustbin of history ninety years ago.
+Another product that marked a return for an idea that appeared to have been consigned to the dustbin of history ninety years ago.
 Yes, it’s our old friend the helmet, this time reinvented by Brussels based designer Pierre-Emmanuel Vandeputte as a device that lowers over the wearer’s head when they need a respite from ambient noise.
 Made from cork, the device is lowered over the users head by a pulley whenever they need to block out something intrusive.
 (You really need to click this particular picture.)
 “Nowadays, we are surround by noise pollution and there is almost nothing to protect yourself from it,” Vandeputte told Dezeen magazine.
 “We’ve made fashion statements with glasses to protect you from the sun, or to improve your vision, but there is nothing for your ears.”

 A more elegant way of avoiding one particular distraction is this chair which attempts to deal with smartphone addiction by simply making it impossible to access the Internet.
 Eschewing the idea of simply turning your phone off, the Offline Chair from designer Agata Nowak resembles a regular booth type product but also incorporates a pocket that is lined with a material that completely blocks out phone signals.
 Yes, exactly the same material from which cinemas should be made.